JC-78/Twitter_sentiment_analysis/README.md

 # Twitter_sentiment_analysis
-Sentiment analysis of Donald Trump's Twitter account using tweepy
+Sentiment analysis of Ben Shapiro's Twitter account using tweepy Tweepy Documentation and a variety of Youtube tutorial taught me how to utilise the tweepy library.